jpatter/LMCO/Lab-2/README.md

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/jupyter.png" height="150"/>](http://jupyter.org/index.html) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/spark.png" height="150"/>](http://spark.apache.org/)

-In this lab, you will use SparkML in IBM Data Science Experience to run generated travel data through a machine learning algorithm, automatically tune the algorithm, and load the data into a dashDB database.
+In this lab, you will use SparkML in IBM Data Science Experience to run generated travel data through a machine learning algorithm, automatically tune the algorithm, and load the data into a DB2 Warehouse database.

 ## Objectives:
 Upon completing the lab, you will know how to: